middyjs/middy/README.md

 # handler.js

 const middy = require('middy')
-const { jsonBodyParser, validator, httpErrorHandler } = require('middy/middlewares')
+const { urlEncodeBodyParser, validator, httpErrorHandler } = require('middy/middlewares')

 // This is your common handler, in no way different than what you are used to doing every day
 // in AWS Lambda